트립팝 TripopTripop

 19:00Gion geisha district lights + dinnerShijo Dori

-Day 3 tip — Fushimi Inari is free, never closes, and only about 30% of visitors hike to the summit.
-The classic photo spot is the Senbon Torii section near the entrance — best before 8am or after 5pm to avoid crowds.
-Gion at night sometimes lets you spot a maiko hurrying between teahouses; the 30-min rickshaw ride (9,000 yen) is touristy but fun.
+Day 3 tip — Fushimi Inari is free, open 24 hours.
+Only ~30% of visitors hike to the summit; the classic photo is in the Senbon Torii section near the entrance — best before 8am or after 5pm.
+Kiyomizu-dera: 500 yen adults, cash only at the gate.
+Gion at night: the 30 minutes after sunset are when lantern-lit teahouses glow and you may spot a maiko hurrying between them.

 🏛️